 LXD practitioners can be change agents affecting the core of an organization.
 A change agent has a vision for how things can be.
 A change agent will break down silos to collaborate, work with and learn from people in other fields.
-We will innovate to generate the best solution to a given problem, even if it hasn’t been done before.
+We will innovate to generate the best solution to a given problem, even if it is a completely new solution.
 We will try to instill a culture of learning wherever we work.
 And when constrained, as we often are, we will try to make small inroads, even when it’s difficult to be patient.

 - McLellan, H. Staging Experiences: A Proposed Framework for Designing Learning Experiences.
 Educational Technology, v42 n6 p30-37 Nov-Dec 2002.
 (Republished in Narrative in Instructional Design.)